-If you want to make a valuable contribution to real world issues such as climate change, environmental protection, protection of fishing stocks and coastal protection, consider a career as a marine scientist
+Consider becoming a marine scientist if you want to make a valuable contribution to real world issues such as climate change, environmental protection, protection of fishing stocks and coastal protection

 Types of marine scientist

-Marine science is a broad-ranging field and you can work in areas as diverse as:
+Marine science is a broad-ranging field.
+Within it, you can work in areas as diverse as:

 - biogeochemistry and ecosystems dynamics